y4hyya/Stellend/frontend/README.md

-# Stellend Frontend
+# Apogee Frontend

-Next.js web application for the Stellend lending protocol on Stellar Futurenet.
+Next.js web application for the Apogee lending protocol on Stellar Futurenet.

 ## Overview

-The Stellend frontend provides a modern, user-friendly interface for interacting with the Peer-to-Pool lending protocol.
+The Apogee frontend provides a modern, user-friendly interface for interacting with the Peer-to-Pool lending protocol.
 Built with Next.js 16, React 19, and Tailwind CSS, integrated with Soroban smart contracts via Freighter wallet.

 ## Features